shakyShane/laravel4-backbone-marionette/readme.md

     // Build all the Javascripts into a single file & break the cache grunt js-all

+    // Build JUST the dependencies without your AMD modules. ( useful when you add a new library ) grunt js-deps

+    // Break the Cache with the latest Javascript build grunt break-cache-js

+    // Break the Cache with the latest CSS build grunt break-cache-css

+    // Generate the style.css from the Sass files grunt compass

     // Watch all files in the SASS directory & compile on save. (live reload included) grunt server-sass --force

     // Start the Karma server to run all tests grunt karma